cosmos/cosmos/VALIDATORS_FAQ.md

 ### What is a delegator?

 Delegators are Atom holders who cannot, or do not want to run validator operations themselves.
-Through the Cosmos UI, a user can delegate Atoms to a validator and obtain a part of its reward in exchange (for more detail on how rewards are distributed, see  **What is the incentive to stake?** and **What is a validator's commission?** sections below).
+Through the Cosmos UI, a user can delegate Atoms to a validator and obtain a part of its revenue in exchange (for more detail on how revenue is distributed, see  **What is the incentive to stake?** and **What is a validator's commission?** sections below).
-Because they share rewards with their validators, delegators also share responsiblity.
+Because they share revenue with their validators, delegators also share responsiblity.
 Should a validator misbehave, each of its delegators will be partially slashed in proportion to their stake.
 This is why delegators should perform due diligence on validator candidates before delegating, as well as spreading their stake over multiple validators.
 Delegators play a critical role in the system, as they are responsible for choosing validators.
 Being a delegator is not a passive role: Delegators should actively monitor the actions of their validators and participate in governance.

+## Becoming a validator

 ### How to become a validator?